Ron Howard: Early life

-Ron Howard was born on March 1, 1954, in Duncan, Oklahoma, the elder of the two sons of Rance Howard, a director, writer, and actor, and Jean Speegle, an actress.
+Ronald William Howard was born on March 1, 1954, in Duncan, Oklahoma, the elder of the two sons of Rance Howard, a director, writer, and actor, and Jean Speegle, an actress.
 He is of German, English, Scottish, Irish, and Dutch ancestry.
 His father was born with the surname "Beckenholdt" and took the stage name "Howard" in 1948 for his acting career.
 Rance Howard was serving three years in the United States Air Force at the time of Ron's birth.
+Ron's younger brother Clint Howard is also an actor.

 Howard was tutored at Desilu Studios in his younger years but continued his schooling at Robert Louis Stevenson Elementary and David Starr Jordan Junior High in Burbank, California, when not working in television, eventually graduating from Burbank's John Burroughs High School.
 He later attended the University of Southern California's School of Cinematic Arts but did not graduate.
 Howard has said he knew from a young age he might want to go into directing, thanks to his early experience as an actor.